What’s Changed in 2026-2027 for Florida Hunters

 Example Comparison

-• Private Land: You can bowhunt deer from a tree stand in September, set up a feeder (if maintained year-round), or hunt hogs in July — no check-in required.
+- Private Land: You can bowhunt deer from a tree stand in September, set up a feeder (if maintained year-round), or hunt hogs in July, with no check-in required.

 Always know property boundaries, especially if tracking wounded game.
 Never cross fences without permission.
 Respecting landowner rights maintains access and avoids legal trouble.